Alabama Workers Compensation Settlements

 If you're involved in a workers' compensation claim, Alabama courts offer free mediation services to help you reach a settlement with your employer.
 This is a negotiation session run by an ombudsman, an independent mediator who works for the state.
 They will help you find common ground but cannot force you to accept a settlement.
 If an agreement is made, the ombudsman will prepare a contract for both parties to sign and submit it to the court for approval.

 If you need help with workers' compensation settlements in Alabama, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.